Joiry/HSL_Carp/var_loop_script.md

    <command>                      # loop body
 ~~~

-Since they allow us to execute commands repeatedly, loops provide productivity improvements through automation.
-Using loops reduces the amount of typing and consequently potential typing mistakes.
+Since they allow us to execute commands repeatedly, loops provide a means of automation and reduces the amount of typing and consequently potential typing mistakes.
-Loops are best used when performing the same set operations on groups of files, such as moving or running analyses.
-For now, we will use loops for some basic commands, but will cover the use of them with analyses in later lessons.
+Loops are often used when performing the same set of operations on groups of files, such as moving or running analyses.
+For now, we will use loops with some basic commands, but will cover the use of them with analyses in later lessons.

 Here, we're going to learn about *for* loops, which iterate over a list of values.
 There are other kinds of loops, such as *while* loops that execute until a certain condition is met.

 ## Writing a for loop in the Unix shell

-When the shell sees the keyword `for`, it knows to repeat a command (or group of commands) once for each item in a list.
+When the shell sees the keyword `for`, it knows to repeat a command (or group of commands) once for each item in a provided **list**.
 Each time the loop runs an iteration, an item in the list is assigned in sequence to the loop **variable**, and
 the commands inside the loop are executed, before moving on to the next item in the list.
 Inside the loop, we call for
-the variable's value by putting `$` in front of it just like any other **variable**.
-Recall, the `$` tells the shell interpreter to treat the **variable**
+the variable's value by putting `$` in front of it just like any other variable.
+Recall, the `$` tells the shell interpreter to treat the variable
 as a variable name and substitute its value in its place, rather than treat it as text or an external command.

 Let's write a for loop to show us the first two lines of the fastq files we downloaded earlier.
 You will notice shell prompt changes from `$` to `>` and back again as we were typing in our loop.
 The second prompt, `>`, is different to remind us that we haven’t finished typing a complete command yet.